 5 Common Types of Cyberbullying to Watch Out For

 What’s the first thing that pops into your head when you hear the word “cyberbullying?”
 For many parents, it conjures up images of darkened rooms, computer screens, and anonymous faces.
-The prefix “cyber” gives it a retro, 90s alternative feel, back when everything on the internet was new and shiny.
+The prefix “cyber” gives it a retro, 90s-alternative feel, back when everything on the internet was new and shiny.

 But for today’s kids, cyberbullying is, in reality, just bullying.
 This is because modern kids don’t separate online activity from real-world activity.
 Texting and Snapchatting friends are two ways of normal, everyday communication — not substitutes or lesser electronic versions of real-life conversations.
 These digital exchanges are as natural as breathing to them.
 In this way, cyberbullying, too, has become indistinguishable from bullying.

 So while kids probably don’t call it “cyberbullying,” it’s helpful to explain the term to parents so they better understand the types of activities that make up bullying behavior and how they’re carried out.
 In all fairness, they’re not that different from the hurtful things we faced as kids in the 80s and 90s — there are just more ways (and opportunities) to carry them out now.
+Here are 5 very common forms of cyberbullying:

 Being picked on is one of the most universal forms of bullying, and it comprises countless different forms of online harassment for children.
 It can come in the form of aggressive or hurtful texts, emails, direct messages (DMs), and comments on social media posts.
 It can even come in the form of personal attacks from a bully’s own social media profiles, where the harassment can reach even more people.
 The onslaught can be relentless, especially when groups of kids start harassing someone together (an activity so common it’s known as “brigading”).

 Many parents believe that the solution to harassment lies in blocking, but this doesn’t always offer a reprieve, as messages can be sent anew from different email accounts and social media platforms.
 It can be exhausting for kids to deal with harassment from countless angles, which is why it’s so serious and potentially damaging.
+The effects of cyberbullying can have a profound impact on children's well-being and mental health.

 The old saying that you can never be sure who you’re talking to online is classic for a reason — you really can’t be certain.
 Masquerading occurs when a kid pretends to be another person online.
 It takes just a matter of seconds for a child to create a fake email address and a fake social media profile.
 Photos are easily grabbed from the internet or another profile to help round out the illusion.
 And while masquerading is often intended as a joke, pretending to be a stranger or a mutual friend tends to escalate quickly and can lead to trouble.
 By posing as someone else, a bully could gain access to a child’s innermost secrets (like who they have a crush on) and then share them with the school — resulting in potential shame and embarrassment for the child.